The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Acknowledgements

 \section{Acknowledgements}

-We thank Amos Maritan, Samir Suweis and Sandro Meloni for useful discussion.We are grateful to Miguel Ibañez García for sharing the optical tweezers data from one of his experiments.
+We are grateful to Miguel Ibañez García and Raúl A. Rica for providing the optical tweezers data from one of their experiments.
+We thank Amos Maritan, Samir Suweis and Sandro Meloni for useful discussion.
+We also thank Alice Bertelli and Radu Diaconescu for proofreading the manuscript.
 This work has been supported by Grant No. PID2023-149174NB-I00 financed by MICIU/AEI/10.13039/501100011033 and ERDF funds.
 It has also been partially funded by project Ref.
 PID2020$-$113681GB$-$I00 of the Spanish Ministry and Agencia Estatal de Investigación.
 JA and SA acknowledge financial support under the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, CUP 2022WPHMXK, Investment 1.1, funded by the European Union – NextGenerationEU – Project Title: ``Emergent Dynamical Patterns of Disordered Systems with Applications to Natural Communities” .
 SA acknowledges the support of the NBFC to the University of Padova, funded by the Italian Ministry of University and Research, PNRR, Missione 4 Componente 2, ``Dalla ricerca all’impresa'', Investimento 1.4, Project CN00000033.
 The authors acknowledge the support of the Forest Global Earth Observatory (ForestGEO) of the Smithsonian Tropical Research Institute and the primary granting agencies that have supported the BCI plot.